realworldocaml/book/en/compiler-output-formats.md

   the result of the lambda compilation that replaces each variable name with a unique value within the module.
 You can determine this number by examining the `-dlambda` output from `ocamlopt`.

+Anonymous functions are hard to predict without inspecting intermediate compiler output.
+If you need to debug them it's usually easier to modify the source code to let-bind the anonymous function to a variable name.

 #### Interactive breakpoints with the GNU debugger